 Gaming addiction is real, and many teens struggle to limit the amount of time playing video games.
 In some cases, gaming becomes the focus of a person’s life, negatively affecting their physical and mental health as well as their social lives.
-If you’re wondering how to quit, gaming addiction treatment may be the answer.
-Contact Foothills at Red Oak Recovery for more information about treatment options at 866.300.5275.
+If you’re wondering how to quit, game addiction treatment may be the answer.
+Contact Foothills at Red Oak Recovery for more information about how to quit a gaming addiction at 866.300.5275.

 Understanding Process Addiction

 Gaming addiction falls under the category of process addiction, which is also called behavioral addiction.
 Process addictions involve the impulse to participate in specific behavior despite adverse consequences.
 Gambling, shopping, and food addictions fall under the umbrella of process addictions.

 - Neglecting friends or other interests and hobbies

 - Being unable to stick to time limits on gaming